Priyanka-Inflectionzone/nupkg-demo/README.md

 This is demo workflow.
 This will build, pack and push nuget packages.
-This is my first nuget package.
+This is first nuget package that will be pushed to github nuget registry.